vpetersson/podcast-rss-generator/README.md

 It assumes that you self-host your video episodes somewhere (e.g. S3/GCS/R2) as well as the output of this script.
 You can then point YouTube/Spotify/Apple Podcast to this path.

-This tool was written for my podcast [Nerding Out with Viktor](https://blog.viktorpetersson.com/nerding-out-with-viktor/) to solve for the fact that Apple's [Podcast Connect](https://podcastsconnect.apple.com) require you to self-host videos in order to publish.
+This tool was written for my podcast [Nerding Out with Viktor](https://vpetersson.com/podcast/) to solve for the fact that Apple's [Podcast Connect](https://podcastsconnect.apple.com) require you to self-host videos in order to publish.

+I also wrote an article on how you can use this tool to automatically turn a video podcast into audio in [this article](https://vpetersson.com/2024/06/27/video-to-audio-podcast.html).

 ## Features
 - Generates RSS feed for audio/video podcasts